|Why Is Blood Sugar Highest in the Morning?|

 What Causes Dawn Phenomenon?
 The body prepares for waking up by secreting several different hormones.

-Growth Hormone is the Trigger for Dawn PhenomenonResearchers who have infused different hormones into experimental subjects have found that the trigger for dawn phenomenon is a nocturnal surge in growth hormone.
+Not Everyone Experiences Dawn PhenomenonResearchers who have infused different hormones into experimental subjects have found that the trigger for dawn phenomenon is a nocturnal surge in growth hormone.
 If they block the growth hormone, blood sugars stay flat.

 This may explain why some people, particularly older people, do not experience a rise in blood sugar first thing in the morning.
 They may no longer produce significant amounts of growth hormone.